Ableton/groovylint/README.md

 ### Groovy 3 vs. Groovy 4

-CodeNarc supports both Groovy 3 & Groovy 4, but as of version [v3.1.0][codenarc-v310],
-there are separate JAR files depending on the Groovy version.
+CodeNarc supports both Groovy 3 & Groovy 4, but as of CodeNarc version [v3.1.0][codenarc-v310], there are separate JAR files depending on the Groovy version.
 The `groovylint` Docker container uses the Groovy 3 version, as does the `run_codenarc.py` script by default.
 To use Groovy 4, please use the `--groovy4` argument with `run_codenarc.py`, for example: